dschnare/purejs/README.md

 		}
 	}

-If all you want is a minified version of this script and its dependencies so you can simply include it in your web page do the following:
+If all you want is a unminified/minified version of this script and its dependencies go to the download section.

-1. Install Node with NPM.
-2. Create an empty directory and run the following:

-		npm install git://github.com/dschnare/purejs.git
-		cd node_modules/purejs
-		npm install
-		npm run-script build-test

-3. Copy the source files you want from `node_modules/purejs/test/js`.
-The combined script files contain purejs and all its dependencies.
-4. Delete the directory you just created.

 # Support